networknt/light-doc/content/architecture/security.md

 sure that the public key certificate from OAuth 2.0 provider can be distributed to each individual service instance so that they can verify the token issued by the same OAuth 2.0 token service independently.

-Here is the [document](https://networknt.github.io/light-4j/architecture/key-distribution/) that describes how key is distributed to the services during runtime.
+Here is the [document][] that describes how key is distributed to the services during runtime.

+[document]: /architecture/key-distribution/
+[Client]: /concern/client/
+[article]: /service/oauth/introduction/